 But let’s say that you keep you with your minimum payments on all your multiple loans.
 If so, you can prioritize some student loans over others.
 The term “prioritize” here means choosing the loan which will get any extra payments.

 Yes.
 Federal student loans come with benefits like Public Service Loan Forgiveness, income-driven repayment, and several others.
-But private loan lenders are usually not that flexible.
+However private loan lenders are usually not that flexible.

 Miss two or three months of payments, and you can get into default on your private loans.
 You then get reported to the credit bureaus while federal loans would have taken about nine months.
 So it’s best to keep up with your private loan payments to avoid a financial nightmare.

-Typically, private loans come with higher interests compared to federal student loans.
+Typically, private loans come with higher interest compared to federal student loans.
 And you may have to share your loans with a cosigner.

 But if you can make extra payments on your private loans, you can get out of debt quicker and make your cosigner relaxed and happy.
 Plus, you get to save money on interest too.